kyle-ip/kyle-ip/README.md

  - **[Blog](https://www.yipwinghong.com) (https://yipwinghong.gitee.io)**
  - **[Mind Maps](https://www.processon.com/u/5c84a4fde4b0ed6b42fac9a9/profile)**
  - **Email**

+> 😄 I'm job hunting now.
+Please contact me via email if you have any questions.
+Thx~

 <!--
 **yipwinghong/yipwinghong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.